MartinMartinni/aws-shop/ui/README.md

 npm run deploy-ui
 ```

+6.The url to the site you can get:
+- from terminal under the key FinderUrl
-6.To visit the site go to the cdk-outputs.json in the backend folder, get FinderUrl and past it in the browser
+- in the file backend/cdk-outputs.json under the key FinderUrl

+Past it in the browser

 ## Create user account:
 1.Go to the login page and click "Create account".
 You can create user for two roles: